Technology layers

 Delivery partners

-Partners support execution — clients deal with one accountable owner
+Specialists support execution.
+Clients still deal with one accountable owner.

 Specialists

-• Bound to defined tasks and acceptance criteria
+• Tied to defined tasks and acceptance criteria

 Quality gates

-If a contribution can’t be verified, it doesn’t ship.
+If a contribution cannot be verified, it should not ship.

 Governance

 Technology changes.
 Staff changes.
 Vendors change.
-The system must remain stable anyway.
-We design for continuity, document decisions, and make ownership explicit.
+The system should remain understandable and operable.
+We document decisions and make responsibility explicit.

-• Admin ownership is defined from day one
+• Administrative responsibility is defined from the start

 • Access is granted intentionally, not casually

-• Data handling assumptions are documented (what exists, why, who can see it)
+• Data handling assumptions are documented: what exists, why it exists, and who can access it

 • Handover includes credential and admin guidance

-This reduces risk when staff rotates or permissions change.
+This reduces risk when staff changes or permissions need review.

 Vendor neutrality and change

-• Tools are chosen based on scope, not trend
+• Tools are chosen based on scope, not trends

-• Key decisions are documented (why this approach, what alternatives existed)
+• Key decisions are documented in plain language

-• Change requests are assessed for operational risk
+• Change requests are assessed for operational impact

 • Where replacement is needed, the path is defined and staged

-We reduce vendor shock by keeping systems understandable and transferable.
+We reduce vendor risk by keeping systems understandable and transferable.

 Controlled intake

-Tell us what must become stable, who will operate the system after handover, and what constraints we must respect.
-We’ll respond with a scope pathway — or tell you plainly if it’s not ready.
+Tell us what must become stable, who will operate the system after handover, and what constraints we should respect.
+We’ll respond with a clear scope pathway if the request is ready.

 Transparency note

-This page describes our delivery model and governance controls.
+This page explains our delivery model.
 Specific vendors and tools are confirmed during assessment and documented in your evidence pack.